ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/introduction-data-abstraction.md

     by [John V. Guttag](https://people.csail.mit.edu/guttag/).
 Even though you must purchase this textbook, all of the supporting materials on this site are available for free.
-Please stay tuned as future versions of this course will leverage a free and open-access textbook.
+Please stay tuned as future versions of this course will leverage a free and open-access textbook!